SoftIron/sibench/docs/source/index.rst

 To use Sibench from multiple nodes you will need to install it on all of these nodes, including the client and the servers.

+Have a look at some :doc:`examples` and also to the :doc:`manual` to continue learning about Sibench.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: